isaaccrusoe/RNA-DEseq-chr21-exploratory-analysis---SRR23108228-Control---SRR23108232-Treatment-/Methods.md

 # Methods

 ## Data Acquisition
-Public RNA-seq datasets were obtained from NCBI SRA.
+Public RNA-seq datasets were obtained from NCBI SRR23108228 (control) and SRR23108232 (Treated).
 Due to hardware limitations, analysis was restricted to chromosome 21 to allow full pipeline execution.

 ## Quality Control and Trimming